samayo/styrofoam/README.md

 		return 'Query failed';
 	}
 `````
- Well,  with [PdoNoodle](https://github.com/simon-eQ/PdoNoodle), all you have to do to perform the same query, and  get the same result is by this one line of code:
+ Well,  with [PdoNoodle](https://github.com/simon-eQ/PdoNoodle), all you have to do to perform the same query, and  get the same result is:

 ```` php
  $select = $db->noodle('SELECT * FROM users WHERE name = ?', $_POST['Simon']);
 ````
- That's it!
+ That's it.
+One Line!
 And now, `$select` holds the required data, no need to even `try/catch` anything.

 =======